 Moving to Ibiza, can’t bear the thought of leaving your furry friend behind?
 The good news is that it’s not impossible to move to the island with your pet.
 There are some rules and regulations that you will need to follow to get your pet into Ibiza and Spain in general.

 Ensure that your pet is fitted with an ISO Micro-ship.

 This is required by Spanish law for your animal to enter the country – your local vet should be able to arrange this for you.

-2. Ensure that your pet is up to date with it’s rabies (and other diseases) vaccinations.
+Ensure that your pet is up to date with its rabies (and other diseases) vaccinations.

 If you are travelling from a low incidents of rabies country – you will be allowed to bring your pet with you to Spain if it has been vaccinated at least 21 days prior to travel.
 Your vet in your country of origin should be able to advise you on this.

-This falls under the European Pet Passport Scheme, which covers cats and dogs as well as ferrets, rabbits and even rodents!
-If you are travelling from an EU country with your pet – you are required by law to have a pet passport for them – this includes a descriptions of the animal, dates of birth, breed, colour and gender.
-Micro-chip info, vaccinations dates and details of your previous vet as well as the owners information.
+This falls under the European Pet Passport Scheme, which covers cats and dogs as well as ferrets, rabbits, and even rodents!
+If you are travelling from an EU country with your pet, you are required by law to have a pet passport for them.
+This includes a description of the animal, dates of birth, breed, colour, and gender, Microchip info, vaccination dates, and details of your previous vets as well as the owner’s information.

 TRAVELLING TO IBIZA

 The only airline that currently flies into Ibiza on which you can bring your pet is Vueling.
-Each airline is different, some insist that your pet travel in the hold in a sturdy case – while Vueling will only allow your pet to travel in the cabin with you in a non rigid carrier.
+Each airline is different, some insist that your pet travels in the hold in a sturdy case – while Vueling will only allow your pet to travel in the cabin with you in a non-rigid carrier.
 The company has several rules about travelling with your pet – you can find out more here.

-Balearia Ferries also allow your to travel with your pet, but you must use their own pet cages and they reserve the right to refuse entry to your and your pet if there is not enough availability during that voyage.
+Balearia Ferries also allow you to travel with your pet, but you must use their pet cages.
+They reserve the right to refuse entry to you and your pet if there is not enough availability during that voyage.
 Find out more about their rules and regulations here.